ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/population_multiple.md

 ---
+noindex: true
-Title: "Multiple Populations - ScottPlot 4.1 Cookbook"
+title: "Multiple Populations - ScottPlot 4.1 Cookbook"
 Description: "Multiple populations can be assembled into an array and plotted as a single group."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71